omerrencberelii/advanced_git/index.md

 * Daha da fazla açıklama
 * Daha da fazla açıklama
 * Daha da fazla açıklama
-* Daha da fazla açıklama
+* Daha da fazla açıklamagggg